pandey-ankit/wls-for-oke-wko/remote-desktop/remote-desktop.md

 ## Introduction

-This lab will show you how to set up a Resource Manager stack that will generate the Oracle Cloud objects needed to run your workshop.
+This lab will show you how to set up a **Oracle WebLogic Suite for OKE BYOL** stack that will generate the Oracle Cloud objects needed to run your workshop.

 Estimated Time: 15 minutes